Phini0n/FinancialTracker/README.md

 ### Using a pre-made .csv file

-In order to use a pre-made .csv file with transactions, the file must be named "transactions.csv" placed in the main program folder, and the information needs to follow this format:
+In order to use a pre-made .csv file with transactions, the file must be named "transactions.csv" placed in the main program folder, and the information needs to follow the format:
 > date|time|description|vendor|amount